 With physical gathering (small press fairs, hand-to-hand trading, bookstores, pub gatherings, in-person readings) limited, the role of the mail for small press increases (acknowledging that our American cousins are having challenges with the USPS).

 Small press publishing remains, for me, the best way of getting the poetic “news” and supporting writers as they explore the limitations of their own thinking, the edges of their own maps.
 The small press should not be graduated away from as an author becomes more established; it is a continuous space of experimentation, community, and mentorship.

-Derek Beaulieu is the author/editor of over twenty collections of poetry, prose, and criticism, including two volumes of his selected work, and ).
+Derek Beaulieu is the author/editor of over twenty collections of poetry, prose, and criticism, including two volumes of his selected work, Please, No More Poetry (2013) and Konzeptuelle Arbeiten (2017).
 His most recent volume of fiction, a, A Novel was published by Paris’s Jean Boîte Editions.
 Beaulieu has exhibited his visual work across Canada, the United States, and Europe and has won multiple local and national awards for his teaching and dedication to students.
 Derek Beaulieu holds a PhD in Creative Writing from Roehampton University and is the Director of Literary Arts at Banff Centre for Arts and Creativity.